Adult Group Tour Options

-Consider adding any of these special interest tours to your group's tour itinerary...
+Or consider adding any of these special focus tours to your group's Signature Tour...

 Garden and Grounds — Explore both the natural and human landscape at Montpelier — home to champion native trees, rare flowers, unique specimen plantings, and 200 years of landscaping that is still being revealed daily by Montpelier's archaeologists.